-Comedian Mocks Barron Trump, Include ‘School Shooting’ Comments
+Comedian Mocks Barron Trump, Makes ‘School Shooting’ Comments

 — Katie Rich (@katiemaryrich) January 23, 2017

-After Rich’s controversial tweet went viral, the White House released an official statement asking the public to respect the 45th President’s children’s right to privacy.
+After Rich’s controversial tweet went viral, the White House released an official statement asking the public to respect the 45th president’s children’s right to privacy.

 “It is a longstanding tradition that the children of Presidents are afforded the opportunity to grow up outside of the political spotlight,” the statement from the Office of the Press Secretary read.
 “The White House fully expects this tradition to continue.
 We appreciate your cooperation in this matter.”

-Barron Trump is indeed a popular young man and it is pretty obvious that several media personality takes a huge interest in him.
+Barron Trump is indeed a popular young man, and it is pretty obvious that several media personalities have taken a huge interest in him.
 Everyone wants to know more about his day-to-day activity.
 Before he made news because of Katie Rich’s tweet about him, he was accused of being an autistic child.

 Rosie O’Donnell came under heavy media fire after retweeting a video that suggested that Barron Trump might have autism.